 As Monzo and Revolut are online banks, it's no surprise both provide great mobile apps (Android and iOS).
 From here, you can access many features to help track your spending and budgeting.
 Some of these features include financial planning, budgeting, and multi-currency summaries.

 Revolut offers both Mastercard and Visa cards- these are assigned based on location, and as such, you can't choose which card you get.
 You can use both Revolut's Mastercard and Visa cards online and in-person worldwide.
-Revolut also offers international money transfer, as well as the ability to trade using cryptocurrencies.

 In contrast, Monzo is a Mastercard debit card, which again can be used online or in-person.
 Monzo has teamed up with Transferwise to offer international money transfers from within their app.
 You can also use your debit card overseas without being charged commission, and Monzo also works with platforms like Coinbase to make trading Cryptocurrency possible.